 - White Spaces:- Blank Space, Tab, Backspace, Enter etc.

 Token is the smallest identifiable part of a C Program.
-A program can’t be created without using a token.
-There are six types of tokens available in C.
+Different types of tokens available in C are.

 Identifier refers to those quantities within a program which are defined by a programmer depending upon the requirements.